Israel has launched a new offensive in blockaded Gaza. Here's what to know

 Israel has launched a new offensive in blockaded Gaza.
 Here’s what to know

-JERUSALEM (AP) — The war in the Gaza Strip has reached one of its darkest periods, as Israel’s blockade of all food and supplies enters its 12th week and the military wages another major offensive against Hamas.
+JERUSALEM (AP) — The war in the Gaza Strip has reached one of its darkest periods.
+Israel’s blockade of all food and supplies enters its 12th week.
+The military has launched another major offensive against Hamas, including “extensive” ground operations.

-Hundreds have been killed in recent days, experts have warned of a looming famine and doctors say overwhelmed hospitals are running out of medicine to treat even routine conditions.
+Hundreds of people in the Palestinian territory have been killed in recent days.
+Experts have warned of a looming famine.
+Doctors say overwhelmed hospitals are running out of medicine to treat even routine conditions.

-The military is preparing for a new organization with U.S. backing to take over aid delivery, despite alarms raised by humanitarian groups that say the plans won’t meet the massive need and could weaponize food deliveries.
-It’s still unclear when operations would begin or who would fund them.
+The military is preparing for a new organization with U.S. backing to take over aid delivery, despite alarms raised by humanitarian groups that say the plans won’t meet the massive need and could weaponize food assistance.
+It’s unclear when operations would begin or who would fund them.

-Talks are underway in Qatar on a new ceasefire and hostage exchange, but the sides still seem far apart, with Hamas demanding an end to the war and Israel vowing to keep fighting even after the hostages are freed, until Hamas has been destroyed, or disarmed and sent into exile.
+Talks continue in Qatar on a new ceasefire and exchange of hostages for Palestinian prisoners, but the sides still seem far apart.
+Hamas demands an end to the war.
+Israel vows to keep fighting even after the hostages are freed — until Hamas has been destroyed or disarmed and sent into exile.

 Israel ended a six-week ceasefire in mid-March and resumed its attacks in Gaza, saying military pressure is needed to get Hamas to free hostages abducted in the Oct.
-7, 2023 attack that ignited the war.
+7, 2023 attack by militants on southern Israel that ignited the war.

-On Sunday alone, Israeli strikes killed more than 100 people, according to the Gaza Health Ministry, which does not distinguish between civilians and combatants.
+On Sunday alone, Israeli strikes killed more than 100 people, according to the Gaza Health Ministry, which doesn’t distinguish between civilians and combatants.
 The strikes forced the closure of the Indonesian Hospital, the main health facility serving northern Gaza.

-The strikes — often at night, as people sleep in their tents — have directly targeted hospitals, schools, medical clinics, mosques, and a Thai restaurant-turned shelter.
+The strikes — often at night, as people sleep in their tents — have targeted hospitals, schools, medical clinics, mosques and a Thai restaurant-turned shelter.
 The European Hospital, the only remaining facility providing cancer treatment in Gaza, was put out of service last week.

 Israel says it targets only militants and accuses Hamas of using civilians as human shields.